lblod/form-content-service/README.md

 Use the same model as regular forms, with the following differences:

 - don't use the `sh:group` predicate to denote connections to the owning form (or its sections/listings).
 Instead use `ext:extendsGroup`
+- still use `sh:group` to specify the extension's new property groups if any
 - don't use the `form:includes` predicate to denote that a field is part of a form.
 Instead use `ext:extendsForm`

 An extension is represented by